 How long after the ship arrives will I receive my car?

 How much would it cost to insure my vehicle?

 i.e. ((Car value + Shipping costs) x 10%) x insurance rate = Insured Value.
 Current rates are 1.14% for RORO and 0.72% for cars in a container.

-Please contact us for a quotation.
+Get a instant Marine Insurance Quote online.
+Takes less than 30 seconds.
 Find our more about Marine Insurance and what it covers.